kibeomKim/House3D_baseline/README.md

 # House3D_RoomNav_baseline

-This is the baseline model of the RoomNav task using House3D.
+This is the baseline model of the RoomNav task using House3D that I implemented.

 It implements A3C with gated-LSTM policy for discrete actions.
-(DDPG with gated-CNN policy did not yet impleneted.)

-In the paper, they used 120 or 200 processes but I only used 20 processes.
+In the paper, they used 120 or 200 processes but I only used 20 processes. https://arxiv.org/abs/1801.02209

-https://arxiv.org/abs/1801.02209

 #### requirements
+python 3.6+
+pytorch 0.4.1
 ```
 pip install -r requirements.txt
 ```